 If you know about the standard 6-string electric or acoustic guitar, chances are you’re also familiar with the bass guitar.
 These two instruments are often thought of together as two of the 3 primary instruments that make up a rock or jazz band (electric guitar, bass guitar, drums).

 There aren’t any rules when it comes to this kind of thing, it’s kind of just the way social conventions have evolved over time and then people repeat them.
 The principle plays right into what we’re talking about today, which is why bass guitars have 4 strings.

 Bass guitars have 4 strings not for any specific reason or rule, but due to convention.
-A standard bass guitar is modeled after the upright bass which is from the same class of instruments like the violin, viola, and cello, and these instruments all have 4 strings.
+A standard bass guitar is modelled after the upright bass which is from the same class of instruments as the violin, viola, and cello, and these instruments all have 4 strings.

-Why the Bass Guitar Only Has 4 Strings
+Why the Bass Guitar Only Have 4 Strings

 Bass Guitars Are Based On Classic 4-String Orchestral Instruments